juliangav/www.julian.is/site/content/article-resources/multi-sided-platforms.md

-This resource page is a companion to the [The Growth-Focused Design of Multi-Sided Platforms](/article/platform-design/) article.
+This resource page is a companion to [A Growth-Focused Intro to Multi-Sided Platform Design](/article/platform-design/) article.

 ## Books